🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

-Multi-unit fast-casual concept (single of 6 in Virginia), 1,800 sf, 45 seats, $13 average ticket, 16 staff, no alcohol service, chain at 95 locations nationwide.
-A VOWA misclassification class action was filed by a former employee alleging tipped-employee overtime calculation errors plus assistant-manager misclassification.
-A concurrent Richmond local accessibility ordinance plus federal ADA claim from a wheelchair-using customer encountering non-compliant restroom configuration layered on top of the wage-and-hour exposure.
+Multi-unit fast-casual concept (single of 6 in VA), 1,800 sf, 45 seats, $13 average ticket, 16 staff, no alcohol service, chain at 95 locations nationwide.
+Operator came to us at acquisition — taking over a 6-unit VA chain from previous ownership.
+The acquired program from the previous broker carried generic employee-claim coverage scoped only to the federal protected-class list — without scoping for the VHRA's 2020 Virginia Values Act expansion.
+A VHRA discrimination claim was then filed by a former employee on a protected class the federal-baseline scope didn't anticipate.
+Concurrent Richmond local accessibility ordinance plus federal ADA claim from a wheelchair-using customer layered on top.

 What We Did